ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_operation.md

   To manipulate the OpenManipulator, click the toggle button to `CONTROLLER ON`.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_3.png)

-  The user can manipulate the OpenManipulator in the [joint space]{: .popup}.
+  The user can manipulate the OpenManipulator-X in the [joint space]{: .popup}.
   Set the joint angles.
 Then click the `SEND JOINT ANGLE` button.
 And set the gripper parameter.
 Then click the `SET GRIPPER` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_4.png)

-  The user can manipulate the OpenManipulator in the ([task space]{: .popup}).
+  The user can manipulate the OpenManipulator-X in the ([task space]{: .popup}).
 Click the `TASK SPACE CONTROL` button to change the tab.
   Click the desired direction button to manipulate the OpenManipulator.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_5.png)